Strigida/100-Days-of-Code-May-2020/README.md

 I decided to do something fun for a couple of days, and make a pseudo fortune telling app with a click button that feeds in a random line.
 I spent today working on the HTML and .css portions, and will play with the JavaScript tomorrow and the next day!
 Hurrah!

 ---
+## Day 21: Web App
+*5/24/2020*

+---
+Decided to re-design and re-work the HTML and .css portions I created yesterday, as making the page a grid-layout will make things much easier in the long run.
+If I decide to do a mobile version at some point I'll need to tackle that separately.